Tauffer-Consulting/domino/README.md

 # Pieces
 Pieces are the secret sauce of Domino, they are functional units that can be distributed and reused in multiple Workflows.
 Domino Pieces are special because they:

-- can execute anything written in Python, heavy-weight (e.g. Machine Learning) as well as light-weight (e.g. sending emails) tasks
+- :snake: can execute anything written in Python, heavy-weight (e.g. Machine Learning) as well as light-weight (e.g. sending emails) tasks
-- have well defined data models for inputs, outputs and secrets
+- :+1: have well defined data models for inputs, outputs and secrets
-- run in isolated execution environments (Docker containers)
+- :package: run in isolated execution environments (Docker containers)
-- are organized in repositories, for easy distribution and installation
+- :octocat: are organized in repositories, for easy distribution and installation

-To facilitate the creation of Pieces, we provide a [template repository](https://github.com/Tauffer-Consulting/domino_pieces_repository_template) with the basic file structure and examples for data models, metadata, source code and dependencies.

-In short, each Piece is a folder containing the following files:
-- A `piece.py` file with the source code to be executed
-- A `models.py` file containing the Pydantic models that define the input, output and secrets for the Piece
-- A `metadata.json` file containing the Piece's metadata, including dependencies and GUI style

-A repository contains multiples Pieces.
-Pieces with the same dependencies are automatically grouped together in a dependency group, and each dependency group is built into a Docker image.
-The Docker images are the self contained execution environments containing the Piece's source code and with all the necessary dependencies installed.

-The Docker images are automatically built and published in the same Github repository as the Pieces.
-This organization makes it straightforward to install Pieces respositories in Domino Workspaces, to be used in Workflows.
+It is very easy to create and share your own Piece:

+- write your Python function
+- define its data types (input, output and secrets)
+- define its dependencies (requirements.txt or Dockerfile)
+- publish it in a repository (public or private)

+Our [pieces repository template](https://github.com/Tauffer-Consulting/domino_pieces_repository_template) provides the basic structure, example files and automatic actions for a seamless Pieces creation experience.

-Read more about Pieces and how to create them in the [Pieces documentation](https://domino-py.readthedocs.io/en/latest/pages/pieces.html).
+Read more in the [Pieces documentation](https://domino-py.readthedocs.io/en/latest/pages/pieces.html).

 <br>